ziaboy123/Nexus-Chats/README.md

 This is my A-level Computer Science Coursework.
 It has three main features.
 A direct messaging chat, an anonymous chat and a chat forum.
 (I have been trying to figure out a shorter way to run this).
 <p>
-Nexus has three different varieties of messaging systems for users to communicate in.
+Nexus has three different varieties of messaging systems for users to communicate in:
-‘The Link Network’ which is a direct messaging system where users can speak directly to whoever they wish.
-‘The Phantom Zone’ which is an anonymous chatting system where users can assign themselves a temporary name and generate a room to talk to anyone that they share their room code with.
-Each room as well as its contents gets deleted as soon as it contains no users.
-‘Interspace’ is a chatting system where users can join a space from the list of available options and speak to whomever you wish about the topic associated with that space.
-Unlike ‘The Phantom Zone’, messages are always kept regardless of how many people are in a certain space.
+<li>The Link Network’ which is a direct messaging system where users can speak directly to whoever they wish.</li>
+<li>‘The Phantom Zone’ which is an anonymous chatting system where users can assign themselves a temporary name and generate a room to talk to anyone that they share their room code with.
+Each room as well as its contents gets deleted as soon as it contains no users.</li> <li>‘Interspace’ is a chatting system where users can join a space from the list of available options and speak to whomever you wish about the topic associated with that space.
+Unlike ‘The Phantom Zone’, messages are always kept regardless of how many people are in a certain space.</li>
 </p>

 **Dependencies:**